Water Conservation — Water is Life……Don’t Waste It!

 - Water your lawn only when needed.
 A good way to see your lawn needs watering is to step on the grass.
 If it springs back up when you move, it does not need water.

-- Water between 6 p.m. and 6 a.m. for minimal evaporation.
+- Water between 2 a.m. and 6 a.m. for minimal evaporation.
 Water in the evening can promote fungus growth.

 - Make sure you are watering your yard and not the driveway or street.

 - Use a broom instead of a hose to clean driveways and sidewalks.

 - Wash your car with a bucket of soapy water using the hose only to rinse.

 - Do not let children play with the hose or sprinkler.

 - Install a properly designed irrigation system with a moisture sensor.